 According to the FCRA, you can only get compensation for damages after you dispute the erroneous information, and it is not fixed.
 This means that you will not get compensated for damages that you suffered before filing a dispute.
 At Shrader Law, PLLC, our consumer protection attorneys will work with you to ensure you are fully compensated.

 When a credit reporting agency makes a mistake in your credit report, it can cause serious problems.
-However, the FCRA offers you protection from credit reporting agencies and creditors who report erroneous credit information, fail to remove errors or use your report for forbidden purposes.
+However, the FCRA offers you protection from credit reporting agencies and creditors who report erroneous credit information, fail to remove errors, or use your report for forbidden purposes.

 At Shrader Law, PLLC, our experienced consumer protection attorneys offer a variety of solutions when inaccurate information is included in your credit report.
 We can file a lawsuit to demand the credit reporting agency fix the error and help you get compensation for damages.
-Call 813-360-1529 today to set up an appointment and discuss more your credit report problem.
+Call 813-360-1529 today to set up an appointment and discuss more about your credit report problem.